 After you figure out what your goals are, then it’s just figuring out which programs and institutions are the right fit for you.
 This is absolutely a personal decision but generally I recommend thinking about it broadly from a few different areas:

 - Academics – If you are pursuing a graduate education, you should be interested in the subject matter.
 You should figure out which faculty you want to work with, what classes excite you, and what conversations you want to be engaged in.

 - Geography – Some applicants may have the flexibility to move to Cambridge, MA and others may not.
 Think about how geography matters to you in regards to not only study, but also in terms of living and working.

 - Funding – For most people, this is one of the most crucial aspects of pursuing a graduate education.
 My basic advice is to make sure to apply for financial aid and submit your FAFSA (for US citizens and Permanent Residents).
 Make sure to do research on external grants and scholarships (which can really help to offset the cost of education) and to reach out if you have any questions.

 - Other – there are a whole host of other factors which different students make decisions on.
 These include internships/field education, research opportunities, student culture, access to other schools/courses, etc. Make a list of what matters to you and then order it in terms of your priorities.

-One crucial piece of advice I have is to spend time speaking with current students, in order to hear about their honest experiences in the program.
-This is just one of the best ways to figure out if you feel the program might be a good fit for you.
-Please send an email to firstname.lastname@example.org and be sure to include some information about yourself and your interests.
-Our Admissions Graduate Students will match you with a current student that shares similar interests and connect you via email.
+One crucial piece of advice I have is to spend time speaking with current students in order to hear about their honest experiences in the program.
+This is one of the best ways to figure out if you feel the program might be a good fit for you.
+If you’d like to be connected with a current HDS student please send an email to firstname.lastname@example.org and be sure to include some information about yourself and your interests.
+Our Admissions Graduate Assistants will match you with a current student that shares similar interests and connect you via email.